-Results are presented in two sub-sections next.
-First, results are presented for CFD model correlation to measurement data for the OP 4.9L engine.
-The measurements were conducted at Achates Power's multi-cylinder engine test dynamometer.
-In the second sub-section, we present the combustion performance and brake thermal efficiency predictions for the 9.8L engine using the correlated model.
+Results are presented in the next two sub-sections.
+First, results are presented for CFD model correlation to measurement data for the two-stroke OP 4.9L engine.
+The measurements were conducted on multi-cylinder engine test dynamometer.
+In the second sub-section, combustion performance results and brake thermal efficiency predictions are presented for the 9.8L engine using the correlated model.

-Results: CFD model correlation to 4.9L research OP Engine dynamometer measurements
+Results: CFD Model Correlation to OP 4.9L Research Engine Dynamometer Measurements

-Achates Power's CFD model has been well correlated to the three-cylinder 4.9L OP research engine.
-In this sub-section we present results of open-cycle CFD correlation and combustion CFD correlation to the measurement data for the 4.9L engine.
-Although we present CFD correlation, the process described in the previous section where CFD and 1-D models are coupled, has been used to design hardware that has been used in the 4.9L research engine dynamometer testing.
+The CFD model has been well correlated to the three-cylinder 4.9L two-stroke OP research engine.
+In this sub-section, results of open-cycle CFD correlation and combustion CFD correlation to the data for the 4.9L engine are discussed.
+Although the CFD correlation is discussed in this paper, the process described in the previous section where CFD and 1-D models are coupled, have been used to design the hardware being used in the 4.9L research engine dynamometer testing [14, 15, 16].
 The developmental process of CFD led hardware design, CFD correlation and CFD model improvements has evolved with several cycles for wide range of hardware testing as well as wide range of OP Engine sizes.
-These models have continued to provide accurate performance predictions of OP Engines for various applications.
-Achates Power Opposed-Piston specific models have demonstrated that combustion hardware designed based on these models has resulted in measurements that were in agreement with predictions in the design stage.
-In this section, we present the correlation of these Achates Power developed CFD models with measurement.
+These models have been shown to provide accurate performance predictions of two-stroke OP Engines for various applications.
+The two-stroke OP Engine specific models have demonstrated that combustion hardware designed based on these models has resulted engine performance metrics that agree with predictions in the design stage.
+In this section, results are presented for the correlation of these OP Engine specific developed CFD models with measurement.